 Various types of warehouse management software essentially help companies manage both the intellectual side of their business, including planning supply cycles, and the more physical side, which includes shipping and delivering physical units to and from a warehouse.

-Logistics features like truck loading trackers and transport analytics tools bring more transparency to the movement of products and materials, as warehouse managers and other users can always find where a truck load is.
+Third-party logistics features like truck loading trackers and transport analytics tools bring more transparency to the movement of products and materials, as warehouse managers and other users can always find where a truck load is.
 Other kinds of third-party logistics resources are aimed at clearly showing how stakeholders work together, and how agreed-upon deliveries get done.

 Labor Management Features